blue-dragonX/HGroups/README.md

-# HGroups Package v1.1: Ennead Update
+# HGroups Package v1.2: GetInfo Update

+What is new in v1.2:
+-new method added: .getInfo().
+This method allows a user to get information about class type, methods, and fields (public only) from an object.
+How it is typed, let x be the index of teh object in the structure: value.getinfo(value.retirieve(x));

+This will return: Class type, all public method names (bulit-in and custom), and public fields.

 Notes on HGroups Package:
+Car object and Main is for testing purposes.